FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 `allowList`: A list of users emails or phone numbers.
 If specified, this will validate to ensure only selected users can accept the specified terms.

 `customAttributes`: A key/value list of unique properties for the terms Firestore document.
 An example, would be to add unique roles such as `publisher/consumer`

+## Auth claims (optional)

+By default, all accepted documents are stored under the `acceptances/{UID}` sub collection.
+Any lookups return the relavant Firestore documents.

+If you would like to store the accepted documents on the Firebase User as auth claims, this can be configured by enabling the `Include Authentication Claims` in the Extension configuration.

+Please note:

+- Claims can be easily overriden by the Firebase sdk, for example through another function or script ran on the user.

+- Custom claims are limited to 1000 bytes and may therfore be limited on how claims can be stored.
+This would also depend on exisitng claims data that exists for the user.

 ### Additional setup